Battle Hymn of China: Synopsis

-She also spent a lot time with the rank-and-file and with non-Communist Chinese, living at the same level as ordinary Chinese and using basic First Aid skills to help in hospitals where both supplies and trained staff were short.
+She also spent time with rank-and-file and non-Communist Chinese, living at the same level as ordinary Chinese and using basic First Aid skills to help in hospitals where both supplies and trained staff were short.

 Though the book describes a war, it is mostly about how various individuals react to the war, mostly Chinese but also foreigners.
 She gives a poignant account of how she wanted to adopt a Chinese boy who had served as her orderly, and to secure a good education for him.
 But the boy felt it was his duty to stay with the army.

 She takes an individual and non-ideological view, noting merit where she sees it, including among captured Japanese who had turned against the war.
 She also notes and praises a community of nuns that was living at the same level as poor Chinese.
 She takes a polite view of Chiang Kai-shek and praises the work of Madame Chiang Kai-shek (Soong Mei-ling).

 Although the book was published in 1943, it ends with the events of 1941.
 A Japanese attack on the European powers and the United States is correctly foreseen.
-She frequently notes how the Japanese were using war materials supplied by the USA.
+She frequently notes how the Japanese were using war materials supplied by the US.

 The book was highly influential at the time.
 It is not currently in print, but was re-issued in 1984 under the title China Correspondent.
 It is frequently cited as a source in biographies of Mao.